 19. Further, more detailed threats are listed under each of the 13 categories.
 A total of 48 threat categories are available for reporting.
 For each threat two scores, one for likelihood of the threat and one for the severity of threat, are recorded and a simple matrix is automatically generated to give a single score for each threat.
 The allocated score is based on: (H) high significance are those which are seriously degrading the site’s values; (M) medium are those threats having some negative impact; (L) those characterized as low are threats which are present but not seriously impacting values; (N/A) where the threat is not present or not applicable to the site; and (U) where information on the threat is unknown.

+19bis.Worksheet 5.
+Cross-referencing (X-Ref).
+A cross-referencing table is embedded in WETVAT as a worksheet.
+It is normally hidden but can be unhidden by right-clicking on the threats tab.
+The table automatically determines how the threats are likely to impact on the ecosystem components and services.
+This part of the process has been pre-populated with default values of 2.
+The default option requires no action.

+19ter.It is possible to modify the cross-referencing table and to customize it to reflect local knowledge of the wetland site if users are confident the existing reference values can be improved.
+The table has been protected to avoid accidental editing, but editing can be enabled using the password ‘Ramsar’.
+Increasing the number, say to 3 or 4, strengthens the link between the threat and the component or services, whilst replacing the 2 with 1 reduces the strength, with 0 defining no link.

-20. Worksheet : Assessment.
+20. Worksheet 6: Assessment.
 The assessment worksheet automatically links the wetland values (ecosystem components and ecosystem services) and the threats to the wetland.
 This worksheet determines how the threats are likely to impact on the components and services.
 This worksheet has pre-defined default values based on information derived from multiple publications and peer-reviewed literature.

-21. Worksheet combines all of the values in a single matrix and gives a single output for each value and threat intersection (based on equation (1)).
+21. Worksheet 6 combines all of the values in a single matrix and gives a single output for each value and threat intersection (based on equation (1)).
 The assessment worksheet presents a synthesis of all the values that the wetland provides, the threats that the wetland is under, and shows which threats impact on which values.